How to Find Jobs Using Associations and College / Corporate Alumni Networks

-- Go to your school's Website, and look for "Alumni Career Center" or something similar, to find job postings, resume pointers, and other useful information for alumni/ae who are job hunting.
+Go to your school's Website, and look for "Alumni Career Center" or something similar, to find job postings, resume pointers, and other useful information for alumni/ae who are job hunting.

 Frequently, very active alumni associations even have lists of alumni who are willing to be contacted by job seekers.
 These can be great assistance to job seekers since there is already a common bond in the school, and that's a great starting point.
 So, these are "warm" calls, not "cold calls."

-© Copyright, 1998 - 2012, Susan P. Joyce.
+© Copyright, 1998 - 2013, Susan P. Joyce.
 All rights reserved.

 About the author...

 Online job search expert Susan P. Joyce has been observing the online job search world and teaching online job search skills since 1995.
-Susan is a two-time layoff “graduate” who has worked in human resources at Harvard University and in a compensation consulting firm.
-In 1998, her company, NETability, Inc. purchased Job-Hunt.org, and Susan has been editor and publisher of Job-Hunt since then.
-Follow Susan on Twitter at @jobhuntorg and on Google+
+A veteran of the United States Marine Corps, Susan is a two-time layoff “graduate” who has worked in human resources at Harvard University and in a compensation consulting firm.
+Since 1998, Susan has been editor and publisher of Job-Hunt.org.
+Follow Susan on Twitter at @jobhuntorg and on Google+.